-For the past decades, research has been assessing the implications of Additive Manufacturing (AM, or “3D-printing”) across many industries.
+For the past few decades, research has been assessing the implications of Additive Manufacturing (AM, or 3D-printing) across many industries.
 AM is a technology that promises to reduce part cost by reducing material wastage and time to market.
-Furthermore, AM can also enable an increase in design freedom, which potentially results in weight saving as well as facilitating the manufacture of complex assemblies formerly made of many subcomponents.
+Furthermore, AM can also enable an increase in design freedom, which potentially results in weight-saving as well as facilitating the manufacture of complex assemblies formerly made of many subcomponents.

 Especially, the potential of printing metals is of high interest to researchers and scientists around the globe.
 More recently, we have seen the successful application of a technology coined Wire Arc Additive Manufacturing – or WAAM in short.
 It allows for high volume output, great scalability, and very good mechanical performance.
 For prototypes and small-batch production runs, in particular, WAAM is a more cost-effective solution than other additive or subtractive manufacturing processes for metal.

 The WAAM process starts with a 3D CAD file, which is processed by software running algorithms in which the 3D model is sliced in many layers.
 Wire Arc Additive Manufacturing (WAAM) uses arc welding technology to build up a component in layers, this means a metal wire is melted at the right place using a MIG welding torch to form the desired blank.
 WAAM hardware currently uses standard, off the shelf and low-cost welding equipment: welding power source, torches, and wire feeding systems.
 Motion can be provided either by robotic systems or computer numerical controlled gantries, for which the path is automatically generated at the click of a button.